-The thing with the human mind is that it learns strategies very quickly specially if it works (example washing hands when feeling guilty).
+The thing with the human mind is that it learns strategies very quickly especially if it works (for example washing hands when feeling guilty).
 But if these strategies only give us temporary relief, these strategies have the same fate as that of a pain killer.
-Subsequently you need more of them to reduce the same level of pain / guilty feeling and this continues till the pain killer in case of pain or washing hands in case of feeling guilty does more or less becomes ineffective.
+Subsequently, you need more of them to reduce the same level of pain / guilty feeling and this continues till the pain killer in case of pain or washing hands in case of feeling guilty does more or less becomes ineffective.

-And as is the case with mind,, if a strategy that was working earlier stops working, the mind instead of looking for a different strategy ends up repeating the same strategy more zealously.
+And as is the case with the mind, if a strategy that was working earlier stops working, the mind instead of looking for a different strategy ends up repeating the same strategy more zealously.
 This could lead to compulsive behaviours.

-The best way to deal with feeling guilty (purely my perspective) is to learn from it.
-The key is to learn to respond (internally or externally as the case maybe), in similar future situations, in a way which is different from the response that lead to guilt feeling.
+The best way to deal with feeling guilty (purely from my perspective) is to learn from it.
+The key is to learn to respond (internally or externally as the case may be), in similar future situations, in a way which is different from the response that leads to guilt feeling.